jens1o/hitbox-api-php/README.md

 ```

 > ️ℹ️ Note: This way the handler won't ask the (slow) hitbox api but uses the data you provided.
 This is useful for runtime caches.
-Note you should update the runtime cache at least each 10 minutes.
+Note you should update the cache at least each 10 minutes.

 #### static getUserByLogin()
 It's possible to get a user (with private information) by login with the user credentials.